add_tax <- function(price, rate) {

 #> Error in `add_tax()`:

-A 2003 NASA study found that 40% of aerospace software failures came from missing code: situations the programmers didn’t anticipate.
-The Ariane 5 rocket (1996) self-destructed 37 seconds after launch because a 64-bit float was silently converted to a 16-bit integer, overflowing without a check; a single stop() equivalent would have saved a $370 million rocket.
-Silent failures are more dangerous than crashes.
-When your function returns NA instead of erroring on bad input, you’ve created a silent failure. stop() with a clear message is the safe choice: it forces the caller to deal with the problem immediately, before the bad value propagates through fifty lines of downstream code.
+The Ariane 5 rocket self-destructed 37 seconds after launch in 1996 because a 64-bit float was silently converted to a 16-bit integer, overflowing without a check.
+A single stop() equivalent would have saved a $370 million rocket.
+A 2003 NASA study found that 40% of aerospace software failures came from missing code: checks the programmers never wrote.
+When your function returns NA instead of erroring on bad input, you are in the same category of silent failure. stop() with a clear message forces the caller to deal with the problem immediately, before the bad value propagates through fifty lines of downstream code.

-This chapter is about functions you write for yourself and for others.
-Not about validating user input in a Shiny app (different topic, different tools).
+(This is about functions you write for yourself and for others, not about validating user input in a Shiny app.)

 25.2 stop(), warning(), and message()